Boost Warehouse Capacity Without Adding Space

 The cost of labor can account for up to 65% of total warehouse fulfillment costs depending on how a facility is owned and managed.
 And these costs can increase significantly in tight labor markets.

 Moreover, the way a warehouse workforce is trained, deployed and managed has a huge impact on the facility's productivity.
-At Penske, "Labor management combines software and engineering to maximize user performance and warehouse utilization," says Andy Moses, senior vice president-sales and solutions, Penske Logistics.
+At Penske, "Labor management combines software and engineering to maximize user performance and warehouse utilization," says Andy Moses, senior vice president of solutions and sales strategy, Penske Logistics.

 The key to a successful program is "keeping the lines of communication open and making sure the associates are kept in the loop at every step," he says.